Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Model and observation of inertial waves

 \subsection{Reduced-order modeling of inertial waves}

-In this section, we derive a physical model for dynamics of waves in the presence of latitudinal differential rotation and eddy viscosity on the Sun in a rotating frame. \paragraph*{Linearized Navier Stokes equations.} We begin with the equation of motion (momentum equation), in which the dynamics of a moving particle of density $\rho$ in an incompressible fluid is subject to linear viscous stress $\mathbf{\boldsymbol\tau}$ with viscosity $\gamma$, acoustic pressure $p$, gravity $\mathbf{g}$, and external source $\mathbf{f}$:
+\paragraph*{Linearized Navier Stokes equations.} We begin with the equation of motion (momentum equation), in which the dynamics of a moving particle of density $\rho$ is subject to linear viscous stress $\mathbf{\boldsymbol\tau}$ with viscosity $\gamma$, acoustic pressure $p$, gravity $\mathbf{g}$, and external source $\mathbf{f}$:

 We linearize Eqs.~\eqref{eqs-motion} around a stationary background (unperturbed, equilibrium, mean) medium characterized by $\uvn$, $p_0$, $\rho_0$, and $\mathbf{g}_0$ such that